 Finding the right mentor can boost your career exponentially faster, breaking down barriers and helping you avoid mistakes and pitfalls along the way.
-Also, mentoring someone else is a great way to invest in those pursuing success behind you and to polish your leadership skills along the way.
+Similarly, offering a mentorship displays your willingness to invest in those pursuing success behind you while polishing your leadership skills along the way.

 Having and being a mentor are both significant activities for growing in and managing your career.
 That is not to say that you should engage in both simultaneously.
-This consideration must be weighed against your available time.
+You must weigh this consideration against your available time.
 In either case, identifying those who have the potential to advise you and whom you can advise in turn are critical.
 Because finding the right person for the job or being the right person for the job is vital if the relationship is to be valuable.

 Selecting a mentor

-As you are putting your list together, you think over the qualities that you are looking for in a mentor.
+As you put your list together, mull over the qualities that you are looking for in a mentor.
 Below are two lists of mentorship traits.
 Neither is meant to be exhaustive, so there may be qualities that you are looking for, which are not listed.
 I’m going to define the sense in which I mean it.
-Feel free to use your own words and define your meaning yourself.
+Feel free to use your own words and tweak them to your understanding.

 Key Traits for Mentors

-Self-Aware – This may go with out saying, but if a potential mentor lacks self-awareness, they aren’t going to be helpful in you deepening your own awareness.
-You have to have a skill to teach it.
+Self-Aware – This may go without saying, but if a potential mentor lacks self-awareness, they aren’t going to be helpful in you deepening your awareness.
+You have to have the skill to teach it.

 Insightful – Some people have stronger powers of observation than others.
 They catch subtle nuances of language, gesture, or action that may be missed by others.